airnub/speckit-internal/README.md

 ## Repo-local templates

 SpecKit automatically merges the built-in catalog with any directories that live under `.speckit/templates/**` in your current repo.
 Each directory becomes a selectable template (its name defaults to the relative path, e.g. `.speckit/templates/app/next` → `app/next`).
 Make sure the directory contains a manifest or at least one file; empty folders are ignored.
-The CLI (`speckit template list`, `speckit template use`, `speckit init --template …`) and the TUI picker (`N`) both surface these entries alongside the defaults.
-When you need something outside the catalog, pass a GitHub URL directly to `speckit template use …` or `speckit init --template …` (add `#branch` or `?ref=` if you need a branch other than the default).
+The CLI (`speckit template list`, `speckit template use`, `speckit init --template …`; alias: swap `speckit` for `spec`) and the TUI picker (`N`) both surface these entries alongside the defaults.
+When you need something outside the catalog, pass a GitHub URL directly to `speckit template use …` or `speckit init --template …` (add `#branch` or `?ref=` if you need a branch other than the default—alias: `spec`).

 ### Optional manifest (`template.json`)